Program Overview

 - Preparation of final report

-- Public Education/Meetings
+- Public education/meetings

-Asset Management Software & Training
+Additional Eligible Cost: Asset Management Software

-Additional information, including an expansion of these topics and what are ineligible activities, can be found in the grant program description documents provided by MassDEP
+Additional information, including an expansion of these topics and what are ineligible activities, can be found in the grant program description documents provided by MassDEP.

 Application Process